ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 mavlink: increase parameter rate from 120 to 300Hz
-message: mavlink: increase parameter rate from 120 to 300Hz

 This speeds up parameter loading.
 Slow links like telemetry are unaffected, since the mavlink loop runs only with ~100Hz.